Bike tour in the coffee triangle

 My trip to the Llanos

-My trip to the Llanos Orientales, began with a car ride from Yopal to Hato la Aurora Nature Reserve, a drive of about 5 hours through vast plains, to “the middle of nowhere.”
+My trip to the Llanos Orientales, began with a car ride from Yopal in the region of Casanare, to Hato la Aurora Nature Reserve.
+I was told, that this would be a drive of about 5 hours through vast plains, to the lodge, that was located literally in “the middle of nowhere.”

 We got closer to the nature reserve and saw beautiful birds, a caiman and capybaras.
 According to Nelson, Reserva la Aurora has the largest number of wildlife after the nature reserves in South Africa.